Notificare/notificare-html5-wordpress/notificare-website-push/README.txt

 = Which browsers support your notifications? =

 All the major browsers out there support our Website Push functionality.
-In Chrome, Firefox and Safari we use native notifications functionality, when this is not available we will fall back to WebSockets.
+Last versions of Chrome, Firefox, Opera and Safari support native notifications.
+All these combined make up for more than 85% of market share.

 == Screenshots ==